liuzhidan/liuzhidan.github.io/_pages/about.md

 </style>

 <p class="highlight">
-<b><font color="red">Hiring:</font></b> I'm actively seeking self-motivated Ph.D. students (<font color="red">2026 Fall/2027 Spring</font></b>), Research Assistants, and Postdoc.
+<b><font color="red">Hiring:</font></b> I'm actively seeking self-motivated <b>Ph.D. students</b> (<font color="red">2026 Fall/2027 Spring</font>), <b>Research Assistants</b>, and <b>Postdoc</b>.
 If interested, please feel free to send an email with your information (e.g., resume, transcripts, research proposal, and publications if any).
 Perspective students are highly encouraged to apply to my Research Assistant positions first.
 You can have a close look at my research group, and we can also try to find common research interests before you start your research career.
 <br>
 Please read this <a href="/files/recruitment.pdf">file</a> for more details (in Chinese). 招聘详情请参考<a href="/files/recruitment.pdf">此文件</a>以及<a href="https://mp.weixin.qq.com/s/kGbDvr4dETnFxBlCPOQ3vg">公众号文章</a>.
 <br><br>